Ali Baba (Cherubini)

 Ali Baba, ou Les quarante voleurs is a tragédie lyrique in four acts plus a prologue, with libretto by Eugène Scribe and Mélesville and music by Luigi Cherubini.
 The story is based on the tale Ali Baba and the Forty Thieves (One Thousand and One Nights).
 It was premiered by the Paris Opera in the Salle Le Peletier on 22 July 1833.
 It was Cherubini's last opera, though he lived for nearly a decade longer.
 It is also his longest opera, lasting for about three and a half hours at the premiere.

 Some of the music was adapted and rewritten from his Koukourgi (written in 1793, but unproduced; first performed in 2010).

 Performance history

-It was premiered in Paris on 22 July 1833.
-It was not successful, with Hector Berlioz calling it "one of the feeblest things Cherubini ever wrote".
-It ran for five performances.
-Felix Mendelssohn discussed the opera in his letter of 25 December 1834 to Ignaz Moscheles, stating, that Cherubini was so craven to serve the new style envogue in Paris that time.
+The opera premiered in Paris on 22 July 1833 and achieved 10 performances by the end of that year, but was dropped from the repertory after the 11th performance on 24 February 1834, and was never played again.
+Hector Berlioz called it "one of the feeblest things Cherubini ever wrote".
+Felix Mendelssohn discussed the opera in his letter of 25 December 1834 to Ignaz Moscheles, stating that Cherubini was craven to serve the new style en vogue in Paris at that time.

 It was resurrected by La Scala in 1963, but again faced negative reviews.
 A live recording was made and was subsequently issued.

 The overture has found a place in the concert repertoire for symphony orchestras.